 Book a guided tour and truly experience the wonder and glory of Ballarat’s Botanical Gardens, famous for begonias and much more.

-It’s like nothing you’ve seen before, award winning Sovereign Hill’s is an action packed re-created 1850’s experience full of characters of the gold rush, enjoy the multi-million dollar sound and light spectacular Blood On the Southern Cross.
+It’s like nothing you’ve seen before, award winning Sovereign Hill’s is an action packed re-created 1850’s experience full of characters of the gold rush.

 Ballarat Wildlife Park